-Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman and Directors.
+Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman, Managing Director and Directors.
 These individuals do not receive any remuneration from the Company and are remunerated by a group company.

-B.1.4.
-Performance criteria for entitlement to share options, shares or variable components of remuneration
+B.1.4 Performance criteria for entitlement to share options, shares, or variable components of remuneration

-No share options, shares or variable remuneration were provided by the Company during the reporting period.
+No share options, shares or variable remuneration were provided by the Company.

-B.1.5.
-Main characteristics of pension schemes for management and central functions
+B.1.5 Main characteristics of pension schemes for management and central functions

-The Company contributes to a private pension scheme in accordance with local standards for employees.
+The Company contributes to a private pension scheme for employees in accordance to local standards.

-B.1.6.
-Material transactions with shareholders, persons who exercise significant control and management
+B.1.6 Material transactions with shareholders, persons who exercise significant control and management

-During the period ended December 31, 2023, no dividends were paid from the Company to the Shareholder and there were no material transactions with persons who exercise significant control.
+During the year ended December 31, 2023, no dividends were paid from the Company to the Shareholder and there were no material transactions with persons who exercise significant control.

-B.2 Fit and Proper Requirements
+B.2.
+Fit and proper requirements

-B.2.1.
-Description of the Fit and Proper Requirements of Management and Central Functions
+B.2.1 Description of the fit and proper requirements of management and key functions

-Members of the Board of directors, persons performing central functions, the Managing Director (and deputies) and the two senior management functions within the UK Branch must have the skills required to manage and supervise the Company.
+Members of the Board of directors, persons performing central functions, the Managing Director (and deputies) and the three senior management functions within the UK Branch must have the skills required to manage and supervise the Company.
 Collectively there must be sufficient knowledge and professional experience in:

-- a) Insurance, reinsurance and financial markets: The awareness and understanding of the business and economic environment in which the Company operates. - b) Strategy and business models of the Company: A detailed understanding of the Company's business strategy and model. - c) Governance systems: The awareness and understanding of the Company's risks and the capability of managing them and the ability to assess the effectiveness of the Company's arrangements to deliver effective governance, oversight and controls. - d) Financial and actuarial analysis: The ability to understand and interpret the financial and actuarial information provided by other functions and take it into account in the decision-making process. - e) Legislation and regulations applicable to the Company: The awareness and understanding of the regulatory framework in which the Company operates.
+- a) Insurance, reinsurance and financial markets: The awareness and understanding of the business and economic environment in which the Company operates. - b) Strategy and business models of the Company: A detailed understanding of the Company's business strategy and model.

+- c) Governance systems: The awareness and understanding of the Company's risks and the capability of managing them and the ability to assess the effectiveness of the Company's arrangements to deliver effective governance, oversight and controls. - d) Financial and actuarial analysis: The ability to understand and interpret the financial and actuarial information provided by other functions and take it into account in the decision-making process. - e) Legislation and regulations applicable to the Company: The awareness and understanding of the regulatory framework in which the Company operates.